Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 Daniel J. Brennan - Boston Scientific Corp.

 Yes.
 Mike, I think that's a good point.
 As the rates have moved in 2017 and we're largely hedged in 2017, obviously, as we head into that year, we haven't seen a benefit.
 And actually, from a gross margin rate perspective, we've actually seen it go the other way on us.
-I think it's fair to assume our hope is that if rates were to stay where they are that we might see a little improvement against that nickel that we gave you of negative FX at Investor Day.
+I think it's fair to assume our hope is that if rates were to stay where they are that we might see a little improvement against that $0.05 that we gave you of negative FX at Investor Day.

 Michael Weinstein - JPMorgan Securities LLC